beingaturtle/beingaturtle.github.io/docs/task3.md

 8. Left click on “Filter”, found on the left side of the page

-9. Left click on "+", found under the filters section
+9. Left click on "+", found under the filters set section

-10. Provide a name for the filter (Example: “Forward email to gmail”), When in the “Filter name” box.
+    !!!
+Note
+        This will open the new filters set in the right side

+10. Type Forwarding for "Filters Set Name" and Select None for "Filters"

+    !!!
+Note
+    - This will create a filter set named Forwarding under filter sets
+    - which allows you to group the different filters you want for your emails

+11. Select the newly created filter set name "Forwarding" under the "Filter Sets"

-11. Left click on ‘all messages’, Under “For incoming mail”.
+12. Left click on the "+" under "filters"

+    !!!
+Note
+        This will open "Filter Definition" section

+13. Type "Forwarding to Gmail" for Filter name and Select "all messages"

-12. Left click on the drop-down menu and select “Redirect message to”, Under “...execute the following actions”.
+14. Left click on the drop-down menu and select “Redirect message to”

-13. Type in the email address that you want to forward your incoming BCIT Emails to
+15. Type in the email address that you want to forward your incoming BCIT Emails to

-14. Click on the “Save” button
+16. Click on the “Save” button

     !!!
 Note
         - The newly created filter profile will appear under filters <br>